Recognising elliptic manifolds: Certificates for elliptic manifolds

-The certificate is as follows: \begin{enumerate} \item a simplicial subset $C$ of the one-skeleton of $\calT^{(86)}$; \item a triangulation $\calT'$ of a three-manifold $X$; this will in fact be the exterior of $C$; \item a simplicial isomorphism between $\calT'$ and the triangulation that results from $\calT^{(88)}$ by keeping only those simplices that are disjoint from $C$; \item a certificate establishing that $X$ is a solid torus; \item simplicial one-chains $\lambda$ and $\mu$ in $\calT^{(88)}$; these will in fact be meridional and longitudinal curves on $\bdy N(C)$; \item positive integers $p$ and $q$ with $1 \leq q < p$; $M$ will in fact be homeomorphic to $L(p,q)$. \end{enumerate}
+The certificate is as follows: \begin{enumerate} \item [$\ast$(1)] a simplicial subset $C$ of the one-skeleton of $\calT^{(86)}$; \item [(2)] a triangulation $\calT'$ of a three-manifold $X$; this will in fact be the exterior of $C$; \item [(3)] a simplicial isomorphism between $\calT'$ and the triangulation that results from $\calT^{(88)}$ by keeping only those simplices that are disjoint from $C$; \item [$\ast$(4)] a certificate establishing that $X$ is a solid torus; \item [(5)] simplicial one-chains $\lambda$ and $\mu$ in $\calT^{(88)}$; these will in fact be meridional and longitudinal curves on $\bdy N(C)$; \item [(6)] positive integers $p$ and $q$ with $1 \leq q < p$; $M$ will in fact be homeomorphic to $L(p,q)$. \end{enumerate}

-The verification of this certificate is as follows: \begin{enumerate} \item a verification that $C$ is a circle; \item a verification that the given simplicial isomorphism between these triangulations is indeed a simplicial isomorphism; \item a verification of the certificate that gives that $X$ is a solid torus. \item a verification that $\mu$ and $\lambda$ are one-cycles that generate $H_1(\bdy N(C))$; \item a verification that $\mu$ is trivial in $H_1(N(C))$ and that $\lambda$ is a generator; \item a verification that the kernel of the homomorphism $H_1(\bdy N(C)) \to H_1(X)$ (induced by inclusion) is generated by $p \lambda + q \mu$; and \item a verification that $(p,q) \neq (4p', 2p' \pm 1)$ for some integer $p'$. \end{enumerate} The output records whether the certificate has been verified, and if it has, then in the function case, it also records $p$ and $q$.
+To verify this certificate we must check the following: \begin{enumerate} \item that $C$ is a circle; \item that the mapping given in part (3) is a simplicial isomorphism; \item that the certificate in part (4) shows that $X$ is a solid torus. \item that $\mu$ and $\lambda$ are one-cycles that generate $H_1(\bdy N(C))$; \item that $\mu$ is trivial in $H_1(N(C))$ and that $\lambda$ is a generator; \item that the kernel of the homomorphism $H_1(\bdy N(C)) \to H_1(X)$ (induced by inclusion) is generated by $p \lambda + q \mu$; and \item that $(p,q) \neq (4p', 2p' \pm 1)$ for some integer $p'$. \end{enumerate} Once verified this also, for the function case, records $p$ and $q$.
 More specifically, since we are requiring that the output is the Seifert data for $M$, then this is $(0,q/p)$.

+If we can verify the certificate, then $M$ is the manifold $L(p,q)$.
+Conversely, suppose $M$ is the lens space $L(p, q)$ and is neither a prism manifold nor $\RP^3$.
+Then $(p,q) \neq (4p', 2p' \pm 1)$ by \reflem{PrismIsLens}.
+By \refthm{LensSpaceCore}, the subdivision $\calT^{(86)}$ contains a simplicial core curve $C$.
+Its regular neighbourhood $N(C)$ is simplicial in $\calT^{(88)}$.
+An essential simple closed curve in $\bdy N(C)$ that lies in the link of some vertex of $C$ gives a simplicial meridian $\mu$.
+An embedded simplicial arc in $\bdy N(C)$ joining opposite sides of $\mu$ can then be closed up to form a simplicial longitude $\lambda$.
+Thus, the required certificate exists.